Contact Us

 Michael (00:00)

 Hey everybody, thank you for joining the Anchor Group podcast.
-In today's episode, we're going to be focusing on NetSuite 2026, how to start the year off right.
-Going into a new year, you want to make sure you're starting off the year on the right foot with all your software, all your business processes.
-So we're going to speak to Caleb, who's an expert in the NetSuite arena to understand what should you be doing in NetSuite to make sure that it is primed and ready to go for a great year in 2026.
+In today's episode, we're going to be focusing on NetSuite 2026 and how to start the year off right.
+Going into a new year, you want to make sure you're starting off on the right foot with all your software and business processes.
+So we're going to speak with Caleb, an expert in NetSuite, to understand what you should be doing in NetSuite to make sure it is primed and ready to go for a great year in 2026.

 Caleb, thanks for joining the podcast today.
-I'm excited to hear what your thoughts are on getting NetSuite ready to go very strong into 2026.
+I'm excited to hear your thoughts on getting NetSuite ready to go into 2026.

 Caleb (01:12)

-One of my first things that I think people should be doing is to do a bit of an audit and interview each of their key process stakeholders.
-A lot of times key process stakeholders just get so slammed and so busy that they can't take a moment to pause and think about how things could be better.
+One of the first things that I think people should be doing is to do a bit of an audit and interview each of their key process stakeholders.
+A lot of the time, key process stakeholders get so slammed and busy that they can't take a moment to pause and consider how things could be better.
 By having that dedicated time—it's something that we do sometimes where we have a dedicated session where we're really trying to understand where some pain points are and challenge them.
-So even if a client doesn't have time to interview their own team, we often will take that role too.
+So even if a client doesn't have time to interview their own team, we'll often take that role, too.

-But I would say if you do have an internal IT team member or leader, this is a great way to understand where there are actually pain points that these key stakeholders often don't have time to even analyze and think through.
+But I would say that if you do have an internal IT team member or leader, this is a great way to identify pain points that these key stakeholders often don't have time to analyze or think through.
 What are the problems in the first place?
 What are the points that are creating friction?
-Only when there is a fire drill do they really pop up and make you aware of them.
+Only during a fire drill do they really pop up and make you aware of them.

-So if you take a moment to be intentional, to go process by process, click by click on each one of those key process areas with your key stakeholders, you'll be able to interview and understand some of the things that are really a pain for them to deal with.
-If you just go through and say, "Hey, we're just going to process a sales order," or "What is the purchase order process?" and just click through it—sometimes just clicking through it together, each of the steps will help draw more awareness.
+So if you take a moment to be intentional, to go process by process, click by click, through each of those key process areas with your key stakeholders, you'll be able to interview and understand some of the things that are really a pain for them to deal with.
+If you go through and say, "Hey, we're just going to process a sales order," or "What is the purchase order process?" and click through it—sometimes just clicking through it together —each step will help build awareness.
 "What if we did this a little bit differently?
-Hey, I saw that you just populated that field there.
+Hey, I saw you just populated that field.
 How many times are you populating that?"
 "About every 30% of the sales orders we're populating that."
 "Well, what if we just auto-populated it?
 Would that help save one more click 30% of the time?"

 These are things you can interview your key stakeholders and challenge them on.
 They may just not be self-aware because they've been in the motions and really in the weeds for so long.
-It can be nice to have that outside perspective from a consultant or from a different business leader to challenge them and say, "Let's make that better."
+It can be nice to have an outside perspective from a consultant or another business leader to challenge them and say, "Let's make that better."

 Going into 2026, there are so many inefficiencies that people have, and they can really be solved with simple automations—not hard ones, nothing like crazy magic.
 It's just simple automations.
 Being intentional about discovering them in the first place is key.
-So that's the number one thing I would say going into 2026 that people should be doing.
-It'll open up other larger problems too, but you can make a lot of difference with solving small problems.
+So that's the number one thing I would say people should be doing going into 2026.
+It'll open up other larger problems too, but you can make a lot of difference by solving small problems.

 Michael (03:52)